 Prerequisite Courses

 Applicants must have earned a bachelor’s degree from a regionally accredited college or university or equivalent.
-Preferred degrees are in biology, genetics, chemistry, psychology, nursing, or related fields.
 The program has no required – or preferred – undergraduate major.
+However, applicants frequently have degrees in biology, genetics, chemistry, psychology, nursing, or related fields.
 UAMS recognizes that the study and practice of genetic counseling is enriched by the presence of students from a variety of academic backgrounds.
 However, a demonstrated amount of academic rigor is required to ensure that applicants can succeed with the scholastic demands of the genetic counseling curriculum.
 All listed courses must have been completed at a regionally accredited post-secondary academic institution or be recognized on the granting University official transcript.
 Courses must also fulfill all college requirements regarding acceptance of transfer credit.
 Applicant must earn a grade of “C” or better in all required prerequisite coursework.
 Admission to the program for applicants who have not completed all prerequisite courses will be conditional pending the completion of all prerequisite courses with a grade of “C” or better before matriculation.

 • No more than 2 required prerequisite courses can be from CLEP, AP, or IB credit and must be recognized on the granting University official transcript.